panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 prop; // => 'default'
 ```

-To see things in action, let's define an useful function that wraps a string in quotes.
+To see things in action, let's define a useful function that wraps a string in quotes.
 `quote(subject, config)` accepts the first argument as the string to be wrapped.
 The second argument `config` is an object with the properties:

 * `char`: the quote char, e.g. `'` (single quote) or `"` (double quote).
 Defaults to `"`.